backstage/backstage/.changeset/sixty-kiwis-poke.md

 '@backstage/backend-defaults': patch
 ---

-use parameterized query to prevent chance of SQL-injection
+use formatted query to prevent chance of SQL-injection